-The first goal imposes on ESPRESSO a Radial Velocity (RV) precision stability of 10 cm/s.
-This is the semi-major amplitude of an Earth-Mass planet orbiting inside the habitable zone of a G-type star.
-Since this measurement requires que acquisition of data over several years, this precision level should be attained and maintained over a timescale of up to ten years.
+The first goal imposes on ESPRESSO a Radial Velocity (RV) precision (or stability) of 10 cm/s.
+This value corresponds to the RV semi-amplitude of an Earth-Mass planet orbiting inside the habitable zone of a G-type star.
+Since this measurement requires the acquisition of data over several years, this precision level should be maintained over a timescale of up to ten years.

 The precision of a measurement system, also called reproductibility or repeatability, is the degree to which repeated measurements under unchanged conditions lead to the same results.
-On the other hand, the accuracy of a measurement system is the degree of closeness between its measurements of a quantity and its real value.
+On the other hand, the accuracy of a measurement system is the degree of closeness between its measurements of a quantity and the quantity's real value.
 The measurement of fundamental constants imposes a very accurate local wavelength calibration of 10 m/s.
-When operating at this accuracy level, the observation of the Lyman-alpha forest created by the interstellar medium absortion of distant quasars light allows one to measure the potential variation of fundamental constants through space and time.
+When operating at this accuracy level, the observation of the Lyman-alpha forest created by the interstellar medium absortion on distant quasars light allows one to measure the potential variation of fundamental constants through space and time.

-The two goals can be achieved by an extremely stable high-resolution spectrograph capable of resolving the stellar and quasar lines, and able to extract the spectral information required.
-The required RV precision will impose strong constraints on the stability of the spectrograph, while the accuracy required will have an additional impact on defining an accurate wavelength calibration system.
+The two goals can be achieved by an extremely stable high-resolution spectrograph capable of resolving the stellar and quasar lines.
+The RV precision required imposes strong constraints on the stability of the spectrograph, while the needed accuracy has an additional impact on defining an accurate wavelength calibration system.